 “This is the first time a lot of Black families have had that experience of having, I guess, a little bit of power, and a little bit of say-so,” she said.
 “I know what my kids learn; I know how he’s being treated during the day.
 I can hear it in the next room.”

-Sonya Brown, who has an eighth-grade daughter at McDougle Middle School, agreed.
+Sonya Brown, who has an eighth-grade daughter in the district, agreed.

 “There's more control,” she said.
 “I feel like I can handle it better than I could with her being in the school system.”